RituLiot/ptcg-decks/Live Expanded/02SUM-PAR/Tsareena-Inteleon.md

 ![decklist](../../!Images/Live%20Expanded/2SUM-PAR/Tsareena-Inteleon.PNG)

 ## Thoughts
-I originally wanted to combine PAR and PAF into a single format, but the *Scoop Up Net* ban is an important one because it heavily cripples the *Shady Dealings* line to the point where it might be unplayable.
+*Scoop Up Net* ban is an important one because it heavily cripples the *Shady Dealings* line to the point where it might be unplayable.

 On that note, the deck is fine.
 Even with a more refined list, you're only good against *VMax*es and Stage 2 *ex*s, as *Tsareena* herself requires a lot of deck space, so you can't add too many techs.
 Oh well.